JerryI/Mathematica-ThreeJS-graphics-engine/README.md

 npm run dev
 ```

+and open you browser at `http://127.0.0.1:8090/dev.html`.
+The index files relies on CDN (and release folder) and will not show any changes.

 the file watcher will automatically rebuild the all stuff on change in `src` dir.

 ## License